 Insure Equipment at Replacement Value

-Veterinary equipment depreciates on paper but costs the same or more to replace.
-Ensure your material damage cover reflects the current replacement cost of all equipment including diagnostic machines, surgical instruments, and pharmacy stock.
+Veterinary equipment depreciates on paper but costs just as much to replace new.
+Ensure your material damage cover reflects the current replacement cost of all equipment including diagnostic machines, surgical instruments and pharmacy stock.
 Update values annually.

 6